 Water required for cleaning conventional drippers

-The problem of clogging is a big constraint of drip irrigation.With conventional drippers, regular cleaning and purges are required to remove biofilms.These cleaning operations are often done with toxic products such as acid or bleach.The toxic water volume is not only lost but can pose a problem to permaculture by sterilizing the soil.
+The problem of clogging is a big constraint of drip irrigation.With conventional drippers, regular cleaning and purges are required to remove biofilms.These cleaning operations are often done with toxic products such as acid or bleach.The toxic water volume is not only lost but can pose a problem to permaculture by sterilizing the soil and killing the microspocic flora.

 Some porous systems recommend cleaning after each usage because their flow rates tend to decrease quite rapidly.
 Some continuous gravity diffuser systems sometimes recommend the use of “pure water” to prevent clogging.With conventional drippers, to obtain a lower a low flow rate, you have to use a thinner passage leading to an increased clogging sensitivity.